ffouquet42/push_swap/README.md

 *Version: 6*

-## Grade - ?/100
+## Grade - 96/100

-Mandatory Part : ?/100
+Mandatory Part : 96/100

 ## Description

-This project is a very small 2D game.
-Its purpose is to make us work with textures, sprites, and some other very basic gameplay elements.
+This project will make us sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.

 ## What's in this project